Skip to content

 • Compression Garments: Improve circulation and reduce the risk of complications.
 Medical guidance is essential for safe use.

-• Physiotherapy: Cardiac rehabilitation programs can improve heart health and quality of life.
+• Physiotherapy: Cardiac rehabilitation programs including exercise and education to improve heart and blood vessel health.

-• Exercise Therapy: Regular exercise helps improve cardiovascular function.
+• Exercise Therapy: Regular exercise helps improve cardiovascular function and manage coronary artery disease.

 4. Heart Attack (Myocardial Infarction)

-A heart attack occurs when blood flow to a part of the heart is blocked for a long enough time that part of the heart muscle is damaged or dies.
+A heart attack occurs when blood flow to a part of the heart muscle is blocked long enough to cause damage or death of the heart tissue.
+Common symptoms include chest pain, shortness of breath, and palpitations.
+Immediate medical emergency response is critical—call 911 if a heart attack is suspected.

 Therapies: